-If your flight to, from, or within Europe is delayed or canceled, you're not totally out of luck.
-That's because Europe has far more protections for travelers than the U.S. thanks to a European Union regulation called EU261.
+That's because Europe has far more protections for travelers than the U.S. And that's all thanks to a European Union regulation called EU261.

-For nearly two decades, Europeans have relied upon the EU261 rule to get a payday when things go wrong in the air: Up to 600 euros (or roughly $658 USD) depending on the flight and length of the delay.
+For nearly two decades, Europeans have relied upon this rule to get a payday when things go wrong in the air: Up to 600 euros (or roughly $633 USD, as of publication) depending on the flight and length of the delay.
 In some situations, travelers are guaranteed free meals and hotel stays.
-Despite its exit from the European Union, this same rule applies in the United Kingdom, too.
+Despite its exit from the European Union, a similar rule applies in the United Kingdom, too.

 Here's how the EU261 rule works.